syedqavi12/COVID-2019/README.md

 covid_19_data: Main dataset from Kaggle used for Data Visualization

-main3: Subset of the covid_19_data dataset used to create Area Chart Visualization
+main3: Subset of the covid_19_data, Pandemic (H1N1) 2009, sars_2003_complete_dataset_clean dataset used to create Area Chart Visualization

 Area Chart: R code for the small multiples area chart comparing covid 2019, H1N1, SARS Visualization

-DSC465-FinalReport_The SICK: Overall Summary of the group visualization
+DSC465-FinalReport_The SICK: Overall Summary of the group visualizatio, Visualization #5 pg.13 is the Area Chart

 ### Overview